What Does a Trademark Protect: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 Trademark Protection By Use vs. Trademark Protection by Registration

-Even if you haven't trademarked your symbol through th e U.S. Patent and Trademark Office, it's still protected.
+Even if you haven't trademarked your symbol through the U.S. Patent and Trademark Office, it's still protected.
 This is referred to as a "common law" trademark.
 For small geographic locations, this works well.
 It doesn't work as well in a national setting, as companies far and wide may have similar names or logos.
-If you haven't registered a trademark, you can still use the TM logo to show you have a stake to the trademark.
+If you haven't registered a trademark, you can still use the TM logo to show you have a stake in the trademark.

 Disputes can arise based on the TM logo.
 However, it's a good starting point until you have time to register your trademark with the U.S. Patent and Trademark Office.

 Although trademark protection by use gives you protection via common law, trademark by registration offers more protection.
 This includes: